zorojuro5145/wing-fighter.github.io/gem/Anti-Land Gem_7.md

  **Name:** Anti-Land Gem

- **Description:** Used to increase damage against ground enemies and reduce their damage
+ **Description:** Used to increase damage against enemies on ground/water and reduce their damage

  **Level:** +7